 Over the last few weeks, I’ve pretty much disappeared off the face of the blogosphere.
-For little old me, it’s the equivalent of a tree falling in Canada’s boreal forest, but just in case anyone cares enough to wonder why – here’s what’s been going on with me this fine November.
+For little old me, it’s the equivalent of a twig falling in Canada’s boreal forest, but just in case anyone cares enough to wonder why – here’s what’s been going on with me this fine November.

 I’ve been somewhat down lately